 Expired SSL/TLS certificates

-For First Generation instances, you should also check your the expiration date of your client certificates, shown on the SSL page.
+For First Generation instances, you should also check the expiration date of your client certificates, shown on the Connections page.
 If they have expired, you must create new client certificates before you can connect to your instance using SSL.

 Cloud SQL Proxy version